-- Multiple appraisals of your property – such as taxing you for two identical houses when you only have one on your property.
+For instance, being double billed for two identical houses, when you only have one on the property.

 Substantial Error (25.25d)

-You must file your protest before January 31st.
-You must pay your taxes on-time in order to qualify.
-There is a 10% penalty for filing a successful 25.25d protest.
+This protest is due by January 31st.
+To qualify, taxes must be paid taxes on-time.
+Note: There is a 10% penalty for filing a successful 25.25d protest.

 Failure to Receive Notice (41.411)

-- You provided the correct mailing address to the Appraisal District and they failed to update it.
+1. You provided the correct mailing address to the Appraisal District.
+However, they failed to update it.

-- You were a victim of mail theft and have documented evidence from the USPS to prove it.
+3. You are a victim of mail theft.
+You can prove it with have documented evidence from the USPS.